JordanMicahBennett/UNI_CODE-DEEP-UI-ENGINE/source-code/circular menu sample/README.md

 INSTRUCTIONS
 =============
-the smallest button on the axis exits the window.
+The smallest button on the axis exits the window.